Lockdown impact: Big ticket films likely to skip theatres and go ‘direct to digital’

 "Chehre" producer Anand Pandit said a digital release was under consideration.
 "Given how the lockdown is panning out, a digital release for 'Chehre' is being mulled," Pandit said, adding they would wait till the first week of June to take a final call.

 India has been under lockdown since March 25 to curb the spread of the novel coronavirus.
-The one official announcement was the release of Nawazuddin Siddiqui's film "Ghoomketu" , which streamed on ZEE5 last week.
+The one official announcement was the release of Nawazuddin Siddiqui's film "Ghoomketu" last week.
+It will start streaming on ZEE5 on May 22.
 Most other plans are shrouded in secrecy with officials reluctant to come on record.
 But the list of 2020 films which will be released on streaming platforms is long, said insiders.

 Top on the list is "Laxmmi Bomb", featuring Akshay Kumar and backed by Fox Star Studios, which has reportedly been picked up by the recently launched service Disney+Hotstar.
 However, Hotstar representatives maintained a "no comment" stance as did producer Tusshar Kapoor.
 The movie, directed by Raghava Lawrence, was scheduled to be released on May 22 in theatres.
 That is unlikely to happen with no signs of cinema theatres opening even if the lockdown ends.